 Zippered Vinyl Pouch Pack of 24

 After you have the puzzle in the pencil pouch you need to get the picture so you remember what the puzzle is and how many pieces are in the puzzle.

 Cut the image off of the box that the puzzle came in.
-Place the puzzle picture in with the puzzle pieces and seam up the bag with the zipper.
+Place the puzzle picture in with the puzzle pieces and seal up the bag with the zipper.

 “File” the puzzles away in a Puzzle box or binder.
-You can fit multiply puzzles in the box now, freeing up a lot more shelf space for other things.
+You can fit multiple puzzles in the box now, freeing up a lot more shelf space for other things.